-As of February 9, 2023, our overall patent portfolio contains eleven patent families that collectively contain issued patents, pending provisional and non-provisional U.S. patent applications, PCT international patent applications, and pending patent applications in foreign jurisdictions.
-The patents and patent applications have claims relating to our prior product candidate THB001, pharmaceutical compositions, methods of use, as well as claims directed to other KIT inhibitor compounds.
+As of December 31, 2023, our overall patent portfolio contains eight patent families that collectively contain issued patents, pending provisional and non-provisional U.S. patent applications, PCT international patent applications, and pending patent applications in foreign jurisdictions.
+The patents and patent applications have claims relating to our prior product candidate THB001, our new candidate THB335, pharmaceutical compositions, methods of use, as well as claims directed to other KIT inhibitor compounds.